 When you hear the word “procrastination,” you probably think of the hundreds of things you SHOULD be doing instead of what you are doing right now.
 In fact, procrastination has become a way to self-deprecate and joke about our shortcomings.
-Just ask the Etsy shop owners who make money selling procrastination merchandise like this mug and poster.
+Just ask the Etsy shop owners who make money selling procrastination merchandise like this poster.

 But what if I told you that procrastination isn’t always bad?